Equity Lifestyle Properties Inc (ELS) Shares Soar Above 1-Year High

 Current profitability levels for the company are sitting at:

-Currently, EBITDA for the company is $731.57 million with net debt to EBITDA at 4.63.
-When we switch over and look at the enterprise to sales, we see a ratio of 9.92.
-The receivables turnover for the company is 14.94for trailing twelve months and the total asset turnover is 0.26.
+Currently, EBITDA for the company is $731.57 million with net debt to EBITDA at 4.45.
+When we switch over and look at the enterprise to sales, we see a ratio of 10.4.
+The receivables turnover for the company is 14.44for trailing twelve months and the total asset turnover is 0.25.
 The liquidity ratio also appears to be rather interesting for investors as it stands at 0.51.

 Conclusion

-In a nutshell, Equity Lifestyle Properties Inc (ELS) has experienced a bad performance in recent times.
-The stock has received mixed “buy” and “hold” ratings from analysts.
+To sum up, Equity Lifestyle Properties Inc (ELS) has seen a mixed performance recently.
+Analysts have differing views on the stock, with some seeing it as a “buy” and others as a “hold”.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.